The Resource Base for Hearing Impaired Students (RBHIS)

 Our students are given information about college courses by our Teacher of the Deaf for Further Education.
 They also have specialist careers support through the Information, Advice and Guidance Service (IAG).
 Information Advice and Guidance Advisors work with young people who have a Statement of Special Education Need or Education Health and Care Plan at key transition stages between the ages of 13 and 25 to assist their transition to college apprenticeships and work.
 Our school careers advisor also works with our deaf students, and provides advice to them when they are making career choices.

-The Video below is for the hearing impaired students and their parents, and aims to offer advice and answer many of the frequently asked questions about moving on to secondary school.
-The programme visits three secondary school Resource Bases in Essex, and shows the support and facilities on offer.
-Hearing impaired students and parents talk about their experiences on the transition from primary to secondary school.
-We hope you will find the information is this video useful.
+The short film below is for the hearing impaired students and their parents and aims to offer advice and answer many of the frequently asked questions about moving on to secondary school.
+The programme visits three secondary school Resource Bases in Essex and shows the support and facilities on offer.
+Hearing impaired students and parents talk about their experiences of the transition from primary to secondary school.
+We hope you will find the information useful.

 If you have further questions about the RBHIS at Great Baddow High School please contact the department directly